skarapost/chain-join-spark/README.md

 # chain-join-spark
-An optimized implementation of a chain join using Spark
+An optimized implementation of an SQL query using Spark.
+The code is written in Java.
+The query is a join chain query.